Table of contents

 For example, if your donations will total up to 30% of your AGI this year, consider making those donations entirely in securities.
 However, if you plan to donate between 30% and 50% of your adjusted gross income, you should consider donating 30% of AGI in securities and the remainder in cash.

-A tax professional can help identify the most tax-efficient giving strategy for your circumstances.
-They can clarify whether the capital gains tax savings from donating stock outweigh the benefit of higher deduction available for cash donations.
+A CPA or a financial planner can help identify the most tax-efficient giving strategy for your specific circumstances.
+They can clarify whether the capital gains tax savings from donating stock outweigh the benefit of the higher deduction available for cash donations.

-Remember, it’s always advisable to consult with a tax professional or a financial advisor, specialized in philanthropical financial planning, to ensure you’re making the most of your charitable giving strategies.
+Remember to consult with a tax professional or a financial advisor, specialized in philanthropical financial planning.
+You want to make sure you’re making the most of your charitable giving strategies while not making costly mistakes.
 Happy giving!

 If you are interested in learning more about philanthropical financial planning, contact us today.
 We would love to help you build a strategy to make a bigger impact with tax savings to your favorite charity.